Cheep or Cheap – Correct Spelling, Meaning, and Usage Explained Simply

 Spellcheck allows cheep, so writers think it is correct.

-Mistake 3: SEO and content errors
+Mistake 3: Data and content errors

 Using cheep instead of cheap can: